-- a.
-Students, including Home School students, may earn credits offered through the Florida Virtual School each year. - b.
+- 2. Full-time Florida Virtual School (FLVS) students who meet specified conduct and academic requirements are eligible to participate in extracurricular activities at the district public school to which the student would be assigned. - 3.
 Florida Virtual School courses shall be available to students during or after the normal school day or during summer school enrollment.
-Students must be enrolled in a full schedule in the high school which may include FLVS course(s).
+Students must be enrolled in a full schedule in the high school which may include FLVS course(s). - 4.

-- c.
 Students requesting to take a course offered by Florida Virtual School must have parent and school counselor approval.
-Students and their families are strongly urged to consult with the school counselor and classroom teachers prior to applying to or enrolling in Florida Virtual School. - d.
+Students and their families are strongly urged to consult with the school counselor and classroom teachers prior to applying to or enrolling in Florida Virtual School. - 5.
 Schools must accept all academic grades and credits attempted and/or earned at Florida Virtual School.
-Florida Virtual School "W/F" codes will be treated as a grade of "F" on a student's transcript. - e.
-Florida Virtual does not grant a high school diploma.

-D. Sarasota Virtual School
+Florida Virtual School "W/F" codes will be treated as a grade of "F" on a student's transcript. - 6.
+Florida Virtual part-time enrollment does not grant a high school diploma. - E. Sarasota Virtual School (SVS)